radio-uncensored/qrp-vldo-regulator/V2_1_mod.md

 ![Further detail of the output voltage rise at 200 µs per division, showing a smooth and controlled ramp](images/transient/TEK00056.jpg)

 At these timebases the rise is smooth and controlled throughout.
-The output reaches approximately **6 V** in roughly **1 ms** - which can be considered as a fast startup time.
+The output reaches approximately **6 V** in roughly **1 ms** - which is considered to be a fast startup time.
 A QMX and QMX+ CPU would have powered up in this timeframe, and the final settled voltage is reached shortly after that.
 This is unlikely to affect the PA during normal operation - the PA isn't active when powering up.

 ---